jhoelzel/jhoelzel.github.io/_posts/2022-01-29-resetting-container-time-wsl.md

 $ wsl -d docker-desktop -e /sbin/hwclock -s
 ```

-After that your system time should be updated and on time again.
+After that your container time should be updated and on time again.